Table of Contents

 The Future of Mobile Native Advertising

 This study, as well as the popularity of mobile activity, has given advertisers an opportunity to engage users in a friendly way.
 People aren’t as oblivious to advertising as they used to be, but they are also more understanding about seeing advertisements while web browsing.
-That is, if the ads manage to stay relevant.
+That is if the ads manage to stay relevant.

 This is good news because it means that users aren’t ignoring ads.
 Since users care about what ads are shown to them, they are likely to convert when the right creative and offer is shown to them.
+The key is to target wisely and use micro-bidding to learn how a small change can affect the campaign performance.
+Keep in mind that Voluum DSP is integrated with Voluum TRK, so you don’t need any external tracking solution and you can track your DSP campaigns for free.